Karolina5254/LSTM-text-generation/README.md

 ![](Images/2.png)

 4. Vectorization of the batches

 ![](Images/3.png)

 5. LSTM Model creation

 ![](Images/4.png)

-6. Fitting the model based on vectorised characters and printing the output using callback function.
+6. Fitting the model based on vectorised characters and printing the output using callback function

 ![](Images/5.png)
 ![](Images/6.png)